twiduch/cloudnetv2/README.md

 Though not the other way around: creating an Onapp user needn't mean an equivalent Cloud.net user should exist.
 The same can be said for Servers and DNS.

-However datacentres and templates are created on and retrieved from Onapp, they are not made on Cloud.net.
+However, datacentres and templates are created on, and retrieved from, Onapp, they are not made on Cloud.net.
 We simply keep a copy locally for caching and the convenience of DB queries.

 ## Syncing resource state - Transactions Daemon